13 Ways You’re Shortening the Life of Your Vacuum Cleaner

 You’re not detangling brushes

 Most vacuum cleaners have rotating brushes at the intake port that kick dust and dirt loose from the carpet so they can get sucked up by the air stream.
 But when hair, pet fur, or loose strings gets trapped in the brushes, they can’t work as effectively.
 Using a small pair of scissors, gently cut through the debris to free up the brushes, then use a comb to smooth them out.
+Are robotic vacuums really worth it?
+Find out our definitive answer.

 Not replacing the bag or emptying the canister